tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

 Andrew recounted a previous experience with his two Himalayan cats, Manny and Moe.
 When the last stick of furniture was moved out of his parents' house, the kitties would run headlong into walls over their torment.
 We suspect it was because their environment had changed so drastically.

 Given this backdrop, we wanted to come up with a plan that kept Xiaolong from prolonged anxiety.
 We decided to find him a home quickly, so he can go back to being his normal self: trilling in the hallways, hunting bugs, and napping in the sun.

+On August 12, Janet and her family came over and picked up Xiaolong along with a lot of gear.
+For the first time in my life, I experienced the "empty nest" feeling many talk about.
+In the end, we knew we made the right decision, and we were happy that he will be living with family.

 {% assign pwimg="dhn-harriet-dining-move" %}
 {% assign pwcaption="" %}